 Patterson won two world titles at heavyweight.
 He was elevated as world champion once.
 For all the details about Patterson's world title wins and defenses refer to "Floyd Patterson World Titles".

-Some of Patterson's best fights and notable victories include wins over two Hall-of-Famers (Ingemar Johansson, Archie Moore), Henry Cooper, George Chuvalo, and Oscar Bonavena.
+Some of Patterson's best fights and notable victories include wins over two Hall-of-Famers (Ingemar Johansson and Archie Moore), Henry Cooper and George Chuvalo.

 His last professional fight was a non-title rematch against fellow American boxer Muhammad Ali at 37 years of age, on September 20, 1972.
 Patterson lost the fight via 7th round RTD.

-Floyd Patterson fought a total of 64 times during his professional career.
-He was among the very best of his generation and put on some incredible performances.
-These seven fights are the highlight of his career.
+Patterson fought a total of 64 times during his professional career, which includes 13 world-title fights at the heavyweight division.
+He was among the very best of his generation and put on some great performances in his fights.
+These four fights are the highlight of his career.

 Patterson knocked out 40 of his 64 opponents.
 By his last fight, his KO ratio was at 62.5%.
 Of his total 55 wins, 40 of them were via KO (72.7%).